 Unfortunately there's no one-size-fits-all approach.

 Luckily, however, we've found through experience that there are 7 key components that are common across successful professional services practices.
 Professional services marketing is different than other forms of B2B, B2C or B2G marketing.
 A multi-faceted approach that combines the elements of market focus, specialization, awareness and trust building, customer and lead nurturing, networking, outbound prospecting, and methodical implementation will work best for most small and mid-size accounting practices.
 Focusing on just 1 or 2 of the Steps may also work, but it leaves too much to risk.
 Addressing each of the 7 Steps is the best approach to take.
-Here we've broken down each of the 7 Steps to Marketing Success for Professional Services Practices.
+Here we've broken down each of the 7 Steps to Marketing Success for Professional & Financial Services Practices.

 If you follow and implement these seven steps, you will be successful at professional services marketing.
 You will get better results, save time and effort, and you will grow your practice.

 Who is this Guide For?
 The person(s) responsible for marketing at any of the following will find this guide valuable:

 - Sole practitioners - Bookkeeping, Accounting, Tax Filers

 - Accounting firms providing Audit, Assurance, Specialty Tax, and Business Advisory services

 - Investment advisors

 - Wealth management practices

 - Small and Independent Engineering, IT, Project Management businesses